Town where you live

 Port authorities significantly impact the local and global environment.
 This why environmental stewardship should be one of the top priorities for port commissioners.
 This is why environmental sustainability must be integrated in port operations and our economic development.
 I am endorsed by Washington Conservation Voters and Sierra Club because of my commitment and willingness to take action.

 We need to attract, promote, and support greener industries and jobs in our area.
 I would partner with agencies, organizations, labor, schools and businesses to address climate change and climate resiliency, which includes securing the port from sea level rise.
 A report released by Center for Climate Integrity in June 2019 showed Washington bearing the highest financial burden (est. $24 billion) among West Coast states due to sea level rise driven by climate change.

-I have a business and legal background.
+I have an international business and legal background.
 I earned a business administration degree from the University of Puget Sound and law degree from Cornell Law School.
 I had the opportunity to work and study abroad in China/Hong Kong, our largest trading partner.
 I focused on international law, trade and business.
 While at the University of Hong Kong, I was at the US Commercial Service which helps US companies enter the Chinese market.

-As a community and civics advocate, I have the ability to reach out to more people and build bridges.
 I am creative, collaborative and data-driven, as well as open-minded and pro-active.
 I can listen and lead.
 This is a critical time at the Port and our county, where we need to unite and move our economy forward.

 Town where you live

 US Navy retired (1974-2001).
 Ship based fighter pilot (1974-1992).
 Executive Officer USS Enterprise (1993-1996); Captain USS Supply (1996-1998).
 Captain Aircraft Carrier USS Theodore Roosevelt (1998-2001); Boeing Kent engineering, program management, and new business development (2001-present).